Verse drama and dramatic verse

 Verse drama is any drama written significantly in verse (that is: with line endings) to be performed by an actor before an audience.
 Although verse drama does not need to be primarily in verse to be considered verse drama, significant portions of the play should be in verse to qualify.
+Verse drama is primarily spoken, and therefore libretti or books of musicals with song lyrics also written in verse are not considered verse drama.
+Verse drama may also include portions which are formatted into paragraphs (prose).

 For a very long period, verse drama was the dominant form of drama in Europe (and was also important in non-European cultures).
 Greek tragedy and Racine's plays are written in verse, as is almost all of William Shakespeare's, Ben Jonson's and John Fletcher's drama, and other works like Goethe's Faust and Henrik Ibsen's early plays.
-In most of Europe, verse drama has remained a prominent art form, while at least popularly, it has been tied almost exclusively to Shakespeare in the English tradition.
-In the English language, verse has continued.
+In most of Europe, verse drama has remained a prominent art form; while at least popularly, it has been tied almost exclusively to Shakespeare in the English tradition.
+In the English language, verse drama has continued to the present day.

+History

+Dramatic verse occurs in a dramatic work, such as a play, composed with line breaks, rather than formatted in paragraph.
+These lines often, although not always, are written in a poetic style or with heightened speech ("poetic drama").
+Similarly, these lines often, although not always, possess some form of meter (e.g., iambic pentameter, dactylic hexameter, etc.).